bbauska/Coursera-Bootstrap/readme.md

 But this is sufficient enough for obtaining information that we require.

-Let\'s now come back to our editor here, in Visual Studio Code, so I\'m going to add more changes to my index.html file.
+Let&apos;s now come back to our editor here, in Visual Studio Code, so I&apos;m going to add more changes to my index.html file.

 I have changed my index.html file.

-Now, let me add another folder under the git test folder, so I will create a subfolder here named templates, and inside these templates folder, I\'m going to create another file name, test.html.
+Now, let me add another folder under the git test folder, so I will create a subfolder here named templates, and inside these templates folder, I&apos;m going to create another file name, test.html.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--------------------------------- 15. basic git commands (20) ---------------------------------->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->